Vardkin/DynamicTable/README.md

 I wanted to make table that could be manipulated in the browser easily.
 While researching the project, I came accross an existing solution.
 That was Data Tables, a jQuery plug-in that could already handle most of the heavy lifting for me.
 Not seeing any reason to 'reinvent the wheel,' I went about implementing it into my own code.
 Which proved to be not as straight-forward as it sounds.
 I learned a lot about jQuery and some of its advanced functionaltity, though.

 To implement file uploads, I used DropzoneJS to handle the front-end and php for the back-end.
-This was fairly easy an served as a great exercise in manipulating the file systm with php.
+This was fairly easy an served as a great exercise in manipulating the file system with php.